 If you have to travel for business, make sleep your priority when you’re traveling for business – your health will thank you!

 The first hours of sleep we lose on a work trip happen before you even leave home.
 The night before a trip you’re likely finishing up presentations, making sure the kids have rides to their activities, throwing in that last load of laundry and confirming travel details.
-To ensure you aren’t behind before you even start, keep some of these tips in mind to help you get a head of the game we call, how much sleep I can get.
+To ensure you aren’t behind before you even start, keep these tips in mind to help you get ahead of the game.

-- Be sleep ready – Put together a sleep kit so you’re prepared to sleep in every environment you come across.
-Ear plugs, eye covers, sound machine, soothing music playlist, maybe a candle.
+- Be sleep ready – Put together a sleep kit so you’re prepared to sleep when the opportunity arises.
+Earplugs, eye covers, sound machine, soothing music playlist, maybe a candle.
 Bringing a few luxury items from home can help you feel more relaxed in an unfamiliar room.

 - Exercise – Give yourself a little bit of an edge and try to get a workout in the day before your trip.
 A great way to get your head in the game for an upcoming meeting or presentation.

 - Dress for success – Wearing something comfortable, loose-fitting and layered can make you much more relaxed on the plane while traveling.
-You may change temperature during travel and if you’re trying to sneak in a nap on the plane you don’t want to be too hot or too cold.
+You may change the temperature during travel and if you’re trying to sneak in a nap on the plane you don’t want to be too hot or too cold.

 Up, up & away – sleeping in flight